-1 2 Q. Are there minimum filing requirements associated with seeking accelerated recovery of infrastructure investments under the IIP regulations?
-3 A. Yes.
-The location in the CEF-EC filing of all requirements under the IIP regulations 4 is pro vided in Appendix A to the Petition.
-I address the requirements related to program 5 eligib ility, capital expenditures, selection criteria, cost-benefit analysis, and reporting for the 6 propo sed investments.
-Mr. Swetz will address requirements associated with cost recovery.
-7 8 Q. Is the Company proposing base capital expenditures on electric distribution projects similar to those proposed for the CEF-EC?
-9 A. Yes.
-Consistent with the IIP rules, the Company commits to base rate treatment of 10 invest ments in an amount at least 10 percent of the capital expenditures recovered through 11 the re covery mechanism proposed for the CEF-EC.
-These capital expenditures will be on 12 work similar to that proposed to be recovered under the CEF-EC recovery mechanism.
-This 13 is sho wn on Schedule GD-CEF-EC-4B.
-14 15 Q. Is the Company proposing annual baseline spending levels over the life of the Program?
-16 A. Yes.
-Please see Schedule GD-CEF-EC-4B.
-17 Q. What is the justification for the annual baseline budget spending levels?
-18 A. The annual baseline spending levels proposed in Schedule GD-CEF-EC-4B are the 19 Comp any's projected baseline capital budget, along with an amount of proposed base rate 20 recove ery spending on work that is similar to that which is being proposed for the CEF-EC cost 21 recove ery mechanism.
-The annual baseline spend total plus the proposed additional "similar 22 work" provides for the required capital expenditures.
+21Q.Is the Company proposing base capital expenditures on electric distribution projects22similar to those proposed for the CEF-EC?

+23 A. Yes.
+Consistent with the IIP rules, the Company commits to base rate treatment of

+5 Q. Is the Company proposing annual baseline spending levels over the life of the 4 Schedule FGD-CEF-EC-4B.
+3 to that proposed to be recovered under the CEF-EC recovery mechanism.
+This is shown on 2 recovery mechanism proposed for the CEF-EC.
+These capital expenditures will be on work similar 1 investments in an amount at least 10 percent of the capital expenditures recovered through the

+6 Prog

+Is the Company proposing annual baseline spending levels over the life of the Program?

+7 A. Yes.
+The Company proposes annual baseline spending levels of \$223.6 million over the 8 life of the Program.

+9 Q. What is the justification for the annual baseline budget spending levels?

+A. The Company agreed to annual baseline spending levels of \$223.6 million for electric distribution base spend in the settlement of the Company's Energy Strong II Program in Docket Numbers EO18060629 and GO18060630 and proposes to maintain that level through 2025 for the CEF-EC Program.

-1 Q. Is the Company proposing any limit to variations in annual spending?
-2 A. Yes.
-Consistent with the IIP regulations, the Company proposes that it be allowed 3 annual variations in its capital expenditures up to 10 percent so long as the expenditures do not 4 exceed the overall approved budget for the CEF-EC.
-The Company will seek Board approval 5 for any y year-to-year variances that are expected to be greater than 10 percent.
-6 7 8 Q. Have you included the Company's actual capital expenditures over the past five years and projected capital expenditures over the next five years by major category?
-9 A. Yes.
-Please see Schedule GD-CEF-EC-4A for the actual capital expenditures by 10 major category from 2012-2017, and Schedule GD-CEF-EC-4B for the projected electric 11 capital expenditures by major category from 2019 through 2023.
-12 13 Q. Has an evaluation been done to determine the CEF-EC projects, in-service dates, costs and benefits of the proposed Program?
-14 A. Yes.
-Please see my testimony above and the EC Business Case (Schedule GD-CEF- 15 EC-2) 16 Q. Have you developed an annual budget for the CEF-EC?
-17 A. Yes.
-Please see Schedule GD-CEF-EC-5 for the monthly and annual capital 18 expend ditures for the Program.
-19 20 Q. Is the Company proposing any reporting requirements associated with the CEF- EC?
-21 A. Yes.
-Consistent with the IIP regulations, the Company proposes to submit semi- 22 annual status reports to Board Staff and the Division of Rate Counsel consistent with 23 N.J.A.
-C. 14:3-2A.5(e).
+14 Q. Is the Company proposing any limit to variations in annual spending?

+A. Yes.
+Consistent with the IIP regulations, the Company proposes that it be allowed annual variations in its capital expenditures up to 10 percent so long as the expenditures do not exceed the overall approved budget for the CEF-EC.
+The Company will seek Board approval for any year-toyear variances that are expected to be greater than 10 percent.

+19 Q. Have you included the Company's actual capital expenditures over the past five years 20 and projected capital expenditures over the next five years by major category?

+A. Yes.
+Please see Schedule FGD-CEF-EC-4A for the actual capital expenditures by major category from 2012-2017, and Schedule FGD-CEF-EC-4B for the projected electric capital expenditures by major category from 2021 through 2025.

+1 Q. Has an evaluation been done to determine the CEF-EC projects, in-service dates, costs 2 and benefits of the proposed Program?

+- 3 A. Yes.
+Please see my testimony above and the EC Business Case (Schedule FGD-CEF-EC-2). - 4 Q. Have you developed an annual budget for the CEF-EC? - 5 A. Yes.
+Please see Schedule FGD-CEF-EC-5 for the monthly and annual capital expenditures - 6 for the Program.

+7 Q. Is the Company proposing any reporting requirements associated with the CEF-EC?

+8 A. Yes.
+Consistent with the IIP regulations, the Company proposes to submit semi-annual

+9 status reports to Board Staff and the Division of Rate Counsel consistent with N.J.A.C.
+14:3-

+10 2A.5(e).

-1 XII.
+11 XII.
 CONCLUSION

-2 Q. Do you have any concluding statements?
+12 Q. Do you have any concluding statements?

-A. Yes, the proposed CEF-EC Release 1 represents a significant first step towards making New Jersey a leader in smart energy.
-As set forth above, the CEF-EC is a customerfocused, cost-effective Program that will set the stage for even further technological advances for utilities in the future.
+13 A. Yes, the proposed CEF-EC Release 1 represents a significant first step towards making

+14 New Jersey a leader in smart energy.
+As set forth above, the CEF-EC is a customer-focused, cost-

+15 effective Program that will set the stage for even further technological advances for utilities in the

+16 future.
 PSE&G requests that the Board approve the CEF-EC.

-7 Q. Does this conclude your testimony at this time?
+17 Q. Does this conclude your testimony at this time?

-8 A. Yes.
+18 A. Yes.